 There's also "Popeye meets William Tell", which for no discernable reason decides to throw our hero into medieval europe and have him encounter William Tell.
 And it only gets stranger from there.

 Fridge Horror: If you know a little about the chemistry of spinach.
 Spinach and its relatives are high in compounds called oxalates, which when ingested repeatedly over a long enough period of time, precipitate calcium from the blood to yield calcium oxalate, the main component of kidney stones.
 Ouch.
-Interestingly, the supposed reason for Popeye's super strength was the miscalculated amount of iron in spinach, which was 10 times the actual amount.
+Interestingly, the supposed reason for Popeye's super strength was the amount of iron in spinach.
 The oxalates would still negate this by binding to the iron to form iron(II) oxalate.

 "Funny Aneurysm" Moment: In one cartoon Bluto, in a rare moment of Genre Savvy-ness, destroys the world's spinach supply with an powerful herbicide made from DDT.
 What it's called in the cartoon, Drop Dead Twice, proved to be appropriate name for the real DDT, at least with regards to birds.